-by Erica McClurkinin Exercise, Goals0 commentstags: fitness approach, fitness phases, movement, ownership, taking action
+by Erica McClurkinin Exercise, Goals0 commentstags: behavior change, change, consistency, execution, goal setting, habits, taking action

-by Erica McClurkinin Exercise, Goals0 commentstags: execution, goal setting, taking action
+by Erica McClurkinin Exercise, Goals0 commentstags: being human, getting started, goal setting, guacamole, making mistakes, recipes, taking action

 Avocados are one of my favorite fruits.
 For the past few months, I have been making a lot of guacamole.
 Lately, I’ve been getting better and better at telling when my avocados are ripe.
 Despite making more guacamole in the past few months than I ever thought I would in such a short time, I still make mistakes and cut into one every so often when it’s not yet ripe.
 I’ve also missed the prime moment of ripeness and cut into many (many!) avocados that are starting to go bad or are not salvageable.
 At.
 All.
 (Yuck.)